 Walking 900 kilometers through Northern Spain is simple: every day you simply put your feet forward and in the end, you will arrive at your destination.
 However, as the photo shows, the roads on the Camino can be rocky.
 Thus you need to carefully place your steps; a misstep could result in an injury that will be slowing you down, or worse, it can even force you to stop your Camino.

 In alliances, the road to success is often covered with rocks and potholes as well.
 They might even be less visible than on the roads of the Camino.
 Therefore, you need to place your steps carefully to continue on the road to alliance success.

 While you progress on your journey the horizon will change.
 In the photo, you can see that there are at least two different horizons.
 The first is on the edge of the yellow rapeseed field and the second at the end, where the green fields seem to merge with the blue skies.
 What we’ll find behind the horizons we can only guess, but we do know for sure that it will look different than we can see from our current viewpoint.

 These are just two similarities.
 Off course there are even more!
-Like you don’t just walk to Santiago, you don’t just “do” alliances.
+For example, you don’t “just” walk to Santiago: you don’t just “do” alliances.
 You need to plan for it, be careful in your execution and be prepared for the unknown.
 Yet, like walking the Camino, creating alliances will know tough times, fun times and when done well, can and will be very rewarding.

 Don’t go it alone